FawadSurosh/hrmis/README.md

 # HRMIS

-This will be a react application
+This will be a react project

-## Practice
+## Purpose

 Practice sessions!